jepeteo/react-color-palette-generator/README.md

 # react-color-palette-generator

-A React component for generating and managing color palettes.
+A React app for generating and managing color palettes.

 ## Features